camunda/camunda-docs/docs/self-managed/platform-deployment/ingress-setup.md

 ## Separated Ingress setup

-In this setup, each Camunda Platform component will have its own Ingress/domain.
-Here no need to set the context (unless there is a good reason for that) since `/` is used as a default base.
-So here we just need to set the Ingress configuration, and authentication redirect URLs.
+In this setup, each Camunda Platform component has its own Ingress/domain.
+There is no need to set the context (unless there is a good reason for that) since `/` is used as a default base.
+Here, we just need to set the Ingress configuration and authentication redirect URLs.

 ```yaml
 # Chart values for the Camunda Platform 8 Helm chart in combined Ingress setup.